-1. Foundations of behavior - Attitudes, Personality and Learning
+1. Foundations of behaviour - Attitudes, Personality and Learning

-- 2. The Behavioral science approach is based on certain assumptions about man and organization, which may be looked upon as their prepositions (statements of opinion or judgment) also.
-Those may be outlined as follows - 3.
-1. Organization is socio-technical system involving people and technology as their primary components. - 4.
-2. The behavior of the members of an organization clearly affects its structure and its functioning, as well as the principles on which it can be managed. - 5.
-3. Individual's behavior is closely linked with a greatly influenced by the behavior of the group to which he belongs. - 6.
-4. A wide range of factors influences work and interpersonal behavior of people in the organization. - 7.
-5. Congruence (agreement) between organizational goals and individual goals organizations members would be established. - 8.
-6. Several individual differences in perceptions, aspirations, needs, feelings, abilities and values of people excite in the organization, such difference along with their changing nature over periods of time have to be recognized. - 9.
-7. Informal leadership rather than the formal authority of supervisors is more important for increase in employee performance. - 10.
-8. Democratic leadership style and participative managerial style encourage positive attitude of employee towards work and faster's high moral and initiative among them. - 11.
-9. By nature most people enjoy work and are motivated by self-direction, self-control and self-development. - 12.
+- 4. The Behavioural science approach is based on certain assumptions about man and organization, which may be looked upon as their prepositions (statements of opinion or judgment) also.
+Those may be outlined as follows - 5.
+1. Organization is socio-technical system involving people and technology as their primary components. - 6.
+2. The behaviour of the members of an organization clearly affects its structure and its functioning, as well as the principles on which it can be managed. - 7.
+3. Individual's behaviour is closely linked with a greatly influenced by the behaviour of the group to which he belongs. - 8.
+4. A wide range of factors influences work and interpersonal behaviour of people in the organization. - 9.
+5. Congruence (agreement) between organizational goals and individual goals organizations members would be established.

+Grade Institute by DHE, Govt. of NCT Delhi, Affiliated to GGSIP University Delhi and Approved by Bar Council of India & NCTE

+- 10. 6.
+Several individual differences in perceptions, aspirations, needs, feelings, abilities and values of people excite in the organization, such difference along with their changing nature over periods of time have to be recognized. - 11.
+7. Informal leadership rather than the formal authority of supervisors is more important for increase in employee performance. - 12.
+8. Democratic leadership style and participative managerial style encourage positive attitude of employee towards work and faster's high moral and initiative among them. - 13.
+9. By nature most people enjoy work and are motivated by self-direction, self-control and self-development. - 14.
 10. Conflict in organization may to some extent to inevitable and at times even desirable for development, innovation and creativity in certain cases.
 Conflicts and cooperation coexist in organizations.
 Conflicts are not to be suppressed, but are to be resolved and that too not always.
-Coordinated in vital for achievement of organizational goals. - 13.
+Coordinated in vital for achievement of organizational goals. - 15.
 The above preposition is important elements of Behavioral science thinking.
-Thus the Behavioral approach represents a significant advance over the human relations approach.

-(A Grade Institute By DHE, Govt. of NCT Delhi and Affiliated to GGSIP University, Delhi)

-14. The major areas of research and analysis by the Behavioral scientists are interaction between organizational structure, work performance and employees behavior, consequences of traditional, coercive controls on humans, influence of technological advances and changes on group behavior, human needs and aspirations, theories of motivation and leadership, developmental aspects of human resources, organizational behavior aspects, group dynamics, patterns of communication and their importance in the organization, managerial styles and their impact on employee behavior, organizational climate, culture and politics, organizational development, change and conflict, organizational rules and status, and so on.
+Thus the Behavioral approach represents a significant advance over the human relations approach. - 16.
+The major areas of research and analysis by the Behavioral scientists are interaction between organizational structure, work performance and employees behavior, consequences of traditional, coercive controls on humans, influence of technological advances and changes on group behavior, human needs and aspirations, theories of motivation and leadership, developmental aspects of human resources, organizational behavior aspects, group dynamics, patterns of communication and their importance in the organization, managerial styles and their impact on employee behavior, organizational climate, culture and politics, organizational development, change and conflict, organizational rules and status, and so on.